jrwinget/website/content/projects/group-dynamics.md

 +++
 # Date this page was created.
-date = "2018-05-01"
+date = "2018-04-01"

 # Project title.
 title = "Group Dynamics"

 # Project summary to display on homepage.
-summary = "What are the psychological processes that occur within social groups, and how do these processes influence individual and group outcomes?"
+summary = "How does being a member of a group alter people’s judgment and decision making?"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "group-dynamics.png"
+image_preview = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`